honoruru/Final_Project/README.md

 # Team Member - Peter Sanchez

-## Project Topic - Build Model to predict whether a Loan will be charged off based on features available at loan origination.
+## Project Topic - Build Model to predict whether a loan will be charged off based on features available at loan origination.

 ### Segment 1